You asked: LONDON Traditional SIGNWRITER NEAR ME, near us,

 NGS Painted House numbers names Traditional sign writers of London NGS Dulwich Margate Chelsea signwriters

-NGS Brick Lane based on the Repton posters and Dockland sign writing of the early 20th century era.
+NGS Brick Lane based on the Repton posters and Dockland sign writing of the early 20th century era

 NGS Painted House numbers names Traditional sign writers of London NGS Dulwich Margate Chelsea signwriters

-Article: NGS INSIDER
+Article: CASLON FOUNDRY NGS INSIDER

 Inside the world of the Caslon Foundry, Chiswell St